czarinadamienne/CSARCH/README.md

 Alternatively, you can visit the deployed web app at [this site](https://cachesimbsamru.onrender.com/).

+### Video Demonstration
+A video demonstration of the simulator can be accessed [here](https://drive.google.com/file/d/1jNYiw70G7O7EEFwVLZn6ra77YMlvuCt0/view?usp=sharing) with a De La Salle University account.

 ## Project Structure
 - cachesim.html: The main HTML file containing the structure of the simulator.
 - cachesim.css: The CSS file for styling the simulator.